-UPDATE 1-Pound rises as UK inflation data supports case for more rate hikes
+Pound rises as UK inflation data supports case for more rate hikes

-LONDON, Aug 16 (Reuters) - The British pound was set for its biggest one-day rise against the dollar in a week-and-a-half on Wednesday, as latest UK inflation numbers reinforced bets that the Bank of England will likely hike interest rates again.
+The British pound was set for its biggest one-day rise against the dollar in a week-and-a-half on Wednesday, as latest UK inflation numbers reinforced bets that the Bank of England will likely hike interest rates again.

 Consumer price inflation slowed to 6.8% in July.
 But core inflation, which strips out volatile food and energy prices, remained at 6.9% in July, flat versus the June reading, and higher than economist expectations for a reading of 6.8%.